-This guide is the result of public consultations and is in no way legally binding.
+This guide is complementary to the aforementioned guidelines issued by the AFA, it is the result of a public consultation, it is not legally binding nor does it create any legal obligation for those to whom it is addressed.
 It suggests courses of action that the senior management of the companies concerned by the merger or acquisition transaction is free to adopt and take.